-The Bank does not hold collateral or other credit enhancements associated with financial assets.
+The Bank does not hold collateral or other credit enhancements associated with financial assets, except for the premium financing and policy financing products, as secured by the saving and life insurance policy.
 The carrying amounts of each class of the above financial assets represent the Bank's maximum exposure to credit risk in relation to financial assets.